 Suddenly I had responsibility for more than just myself.
-So I picked out a small Lasallian Catholic college, used my VA bennies and the state grant to pay for it, and finished up in three years.
+So I picked out a baptist university that was to my liking, used my VA bennies and the state grant to pay for it, and finished up in three years.
 Never thought of Northwestern or University of Chicago as neither were in the cards and my parents would not have understood it much less pay for either.
 As a good Baptist I chose a Jesuit University over a Vincentian University for my Masters.
 Going to school at night then seemed to drag on forever.
 It was years later when I found out the high school and colleges I attended were pretty good schools.
 Veterans or active-duty military personnel who are looking to advance their education may enroll at an online university for military.

 Each year, I donate a few hundred to these schools and get invited to various functions which I do not attend.
 I do not know anyone at these schools other than the Deans.